progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--This command will apply the other two commits automatically, and then you’re done.
 If you change pick to edit on more lines, you can repeat these steps for each commit you change to edit.
 Each time, Git will stop, let you amend the commit, and continue when you’re finished.-->

 Der letzte Befehl speichert die letzten beiden Commits automatisch im Repository und der Rebase ist danach abgeschlossen.
 Wenn Du in einer weiteren Zeile „pick“ mit „edit“ ersetzt hast, kannst Du die oben dargestellten Schritte entsprechend noch einmal ausführen.
-Git wird nach jedem Commit anhalten und dir die Möglichkeit bieten, den Commit anzupassen.
+Git wird nach jedem Commit anhalten und Dir die Möglichkeit bieten, den Commit anzupassen.
 Danach kannst Du Git auffordern den Rebase fortzusetzen (`git rebase --continue`).

 <!--### Reordering Commits ###-->
 ### Reihenfolge von Commits verändern ###